Table of Contents

 Language and Cultural Minors

-Minors specializing in different aspects of cultural heritage and language can expose a student to different world views, beliefs, and practices.
+Minors specializing in different aspects of cultural heritage and language can expose students to different worldviews, beliefs, and practices.

 A language minor may also be one in linguistics, which is the study of language structure, including phonetics, syntax, semantics, and the history of how language has changed over time.
-Students may also find there’s an option at their college to minor in American Sign Language.
+Students may also find that their college offers a minor in American Sign Language.

 Cultural studies minors are designed to study all types of cultures, their histories, and perspectives.
 These can include groups based on class, gender, ethnicity, race, religion, and geographical location.
 Classes in popular culture, women’s studies, world religions, and African-American or Asian studies are some examples of cultural studies minors.